White Sox vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 - In seven games as the underdog over the last 10 matchups, the White Sox have a record of 1-6.

-- When it comes to the over/under, the White Sox and their foes are 4-6-0 in their previous 10 contests.
+- When it comes to the over/under, the White Sox and their foes are 4-6-0 in their last 10 contests.

-- The previous 10 White Sox matchups have not had a spread posted by oddsmakers.
+- The last 10 White Sox games have not had a runline posted by bookmakers.

 White Sox Betting Records & Stats

-- The White Sox have been underdogs in 103 games this season and have come away with the win 33 times (32%) in those contests.
+- The White Sox have been chosen as underdogs in 104 games this year and have walked away with the win 33 times (31.7%) in those games.

-- Chicago has a record of 3-4 when it's set as an underdog of +180 or more by bookmakers this season.
+- Chicago has entered 43 games this season as the underdog by +125 or more and is 12-31 in those contests.

-- The White Sox have an implied victory probability of 35.7% according to the moneyline set for this matchup.
+- The White Sox have an implied victory probability of 44.4% according to the moneyline set by sportsbooks for this matchup.

-- Games involving Chicago have gone over the total set by sportsbooks in 68 of 151 chances this season.
+- Chicago's games have gone over the total in 68 of its 152 chances.

-- The White Sox are 8-6-0 against the spread in their 14 games with a line set by sportsbooks this season.
+- In 14 games with a line this season, the White Sox have a mark of 8-6-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!